 One change that did make it was raising the captain’s chair slightly above the others, allowing him to oversee the rest of the crew.
 On the Enterprise-D bridge, the three command chairs had been on the same level.

-Although the new bridge was sleeker, certain traditions remained.
+Although the new bridge was more functional, certain traditions remained.

-“Doug Drexler, who is quite the Star Trek expert, took a look at one of my sketches for the bridge,” John Eaves remembers, “and said, ‘Hey, you’ve got to have a row of blinkies blinking running lights under the viewscreen.
+“Doug Drexler, who is quite the Star Trek expert, took a look at one of my sketches for the bridge,” Eaves remembered, “and said, ‘Hey, you’ve got to have a row of blinkies blinking running lights under the viewscreen.
 It’s a tradition on every Enterprise.
 Those lights simply must be there.”
-Full compliance was swift.
+Compliance was swift.

 As time went on, Zimmerman decided that the “E” should have a new type of viewscreen.
 Rather than having a projection-type screen, he wanted an image to form in midair.
-In response, the hardy Star Trek art team designed a “screen” that was a light image projected from the floor and ceiling, rather like a two-dimensional holograph.
+In response, the hardy art team designed a “screen” that was in fact a light image projected from the floor and ceiling, rather like a two-dimensional holograph.
 The crucial issue of the traditional blinkies remained though.